Sn00pyW00dst0ck/COP5556-Project/README.md

 10. Unit testing on both a per-class and interpreter-wide scale.
 11. A simple `echo.pas` program which will echo out integers that the user inputs.
 12. Command line interface (with help menu) that allows users to either view the parsed tree in a GUI window, or interpret the given program.
 13. A set of `.pas` files for use in unit testing and demonstrating implmenented functionalities.
 These files can be loaded and interacted with via the CLI.

-### Un-implmented:
+### Our Approach

-1. Structural types (Pascal records, arrays, sets, and file types), and interpretation of those types.
-2. Error messages are not given in a Delphi-like manner.
-Instead, if interpretation encounters an issue a stack trace of the java exception is shown.
+We added a file `GeneralTypeExtended` to enhance type representation, allowing objects to store **fields and methods** with **public and private access control**, similar to class-based OOP models.
+This transition moves from a simple **value-based** `GeneralType` to a **structured** type system.
+We planned to do this by:

+1. Introduce a class that holds **fields** (public/private) and **methods** (public/private).
+2. Move fields from `Map<String, Object>` to `GeneralTypeExtended`.
+3. Convert stored `fields` and `methods` into structured **public/private storage**.
+That is, when a class is parsed, its methods and fields are stored in a `GeneralTypeExtended` instance.
+4. Object instances stay in `GeneralTypeExtended`, making them **true objects** with fields/methods.
+5. Removing direct `Map<String, Object>` usage in fpr more structured class-like access.

+But it lead to the following:

 ### Known bugs & inconsistencies:
 1. When working with integers or reals, the smallest type elligible for the value will always be utilized, regardless of user declared type.
 2. The `write`, `writeln`, and `readln` functionality is hard-coded to work with the Java System.out and System.in streams, so no file operations are possible.
 3. Functions and procedures are slightly inconsistent with the grammar in how they accept arguments.
 The interpreter expects the for all the 'by value' arguments first, followed by the 'by reference' values second.
 4. `goto` statement may or may not cause erratic behavior when jumping across scopes.
+5. Error messages are not given in a Delphi-like manner.
+Instead, if interpretation encounters an issue a stack trace of the java exception is shown.

 ## References